What is Jekyll?

 Chocolatey is a package manager for Windows, takes advantage of PowerShell to provide automated software management instructions and Chocolatey’s built-in module to run complex tasks into one line function calls.
 Learn More

-First, you need to install Chocolatey and the easy way to do is from your command prompt.
-Just copy-and-paste this script into your command prompt (run with Administrator access) and hit Enter:
+First, you need to install Chocolatey and the easy way to do is from your Command Prompt.
+Just copy-and-paste this script into your Command Prompt (run as Administrator) and hit Enter:

 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin

-After finished with Chocolatey installation, close the command prompt and re-open it (run with Administrator access) to start installing Ruby using
+After finished with Chocolatey installation, close the Command Prompt and re-open it (run as Administrator) to start installing Ruby package using

 choco install command: